If you have a sprinter van (or are considering buying one) and want to learn some great ways to make money with it, you are in the right place.

 One of the simplest and most reliable ways to make money with your sprinter van is by going on load boards and finding freight deliveries.
 There are tons of load boards out there (some charge money and others do not).

 The leading load board out there is DAT.

-They have the most loads on their network, with over 900,000 loads posted daily.
 Because of their size and scope, they also have leading edge tech and info, including unlimited searching, instant alarm match notifications, broker credit scores and days to pay, market rates, mileage routing and much more.

 I have an affiliate relationship with them and secured a deal where if you use my link, you can get a free 30 day trial with full access to their network and features.
 So, you get to try out the leading load board for a full month for free.
 I would note that this deal is only for new subscribers.